-Ensemble models are applied on the data which is obtained in step 5 by calculating similarities of users’ reviews.
-Multi-nomial Naïve Bayes (MNB), Multi-Layer Perceptron (MLP), and Logistic regression are employed for modelling with the help of a few classifier algorithms, which collaborate to assign labels to the feedback.
+Ensemble models are applied to the data which is obtained in step 5 by calculating similarities of users’ reviews.
+Multi-nomial Naïve Bayes (MNB), Multi-Layer Perceptron (MLP), and Logistic Regression are employed for modeling with the help of a few classifier algorithms, which collaborate to assign labels to the feedback.

 Step 7: Recommendation of products

 This is the last step of the whole process.
-After completing all the process products are recommended to the consumers as per their needs.
+After completing all the processes products are recommended to the consumers as per their needs.

 Proposed Algorithm